Rakesh07804/financial-kpi-tracker/README.md

 # 💰 Financial KPI Tracker with Python & Excel Automation

 A real-time financial dashboard that tracks **budget vs actuals**, **cost variances**, and **monthly KPI performance** across departments using Python and Excel — visualized interactively in Google Colab.
+Now includes **automation scripts** to generate department-wise reports and simulate email automation.

 ---